-Country Malaysia

-No. of Employees 63
+Our Employees:

+42

+Our Key Location:

-Key Location 12th Floor, Menara Cosway, Plaza Berjaya, Jalan Imbi, 55100 Kuala Lumpur.
+12th Floor, Menara Cosway,

+Plaza Berjaya, Jalan Imbi,

+55100 Kuala Lumpur.

 REVIEW OF OPERATIONS

 The Group's review of operations is elaborated in the "Management Discussion and Analysis" section set out in this Annual Report.